 Saying that – you know your own health.
 So perhaps don’t use one while you sleep if prone to breathing difficulties… or just consider one for on your desk while working, or in your kitchen while cooking.

 We’ve just bought a small desktop fan that is powered by a USB port on the computer – it’s cheap, quiet, and works a treat!
 Click the Amazon links to nab one yourself.

 Then you have those Spanish fans that the ladies use.
 When we first moved to mainland Spain, I saw various British and Irish ladies using fans and to be honest, I thought they were getting themselves a little “bang at it”.
 Fast forward a fortnight or so and I too had bought one.
 It turned out that we’d moved to an area with several pig farms around – and the flies were awful!
 A handheld fan not only helps with the heat, but it also helps keep those pesky flies away from your face.
 I now have several Spanish fans, dotted around the house and in handbags in easy-to-reach places.
-Not so “bang at it” after all!
+I ate my words and can now humbly admit that they were not so “bang at it” after all!

 2. Get wet!

 Remember your childhood summer holidays?
 What was one of the most popular activities?
 Yep – splashing around in water. be that a hosepipe (check locally for any bans), a paddling pool, or a trip to your nearest pond, lake, beach or river.